Despite Loss to Israel Adesanya, a Glimpse of Vintage Anderson Silva Was Awesome

 At the end of 2013, I was sitting cageside when Anderson Silva's leg was broken in his rematch against Chris Weidman.

-That night, as I drove back to my home in the outer edges of Las Vegas, I started thinking about Silva and all that he’d accomplished before his first loss to Weidman—which I’d considered a fluke—and how I wasn’t certain he’d ever fight again.
+That night, as I drove back to my home in the outer edges of Las Vegas, I started thinking about Silva and all that he'd accomplished before his first loss to Weidman—which I'd considered a fluke—and how I wasn't certain he'd ever fight again.
 If he did somehow come back from such an awful injury, he would probably never be the same as before.
-And I was okay with him walking away, because I didn’t want to see Silva go down the same path other aging fighters follow.
-I didn’t want him to stick around the sport for a paycheck.
-After all he’d accomplished, what else was left?
+And I was OK with him walking away, because I didn't want to see Silva go down the same path other aging fighters follow.
+I didn't want him to stick around the sport for a paycheck.
+After all he'd accomplished, what else was left?

-Then cam UFC 234 and the Ultimate Fighting Championship tried to use Silva as a stepping stone for its newest hot prospect, Israel Adesanya.
+Then came UFC 234, and the Ultimate Fighting Championship tried to use Silva as a stepping stone for its newest hot prospect, Israel Adesanya.
 This is the way of things in this sport; the young consume the old.
-And it was obvious that this matchup was made for Adesanya to put a violent end to Silva’s illustrious career and, in doing so, vault himself into the pantheon of middleweight title contenders.
+And it was obvious that this matchup was made for Adesanya to put a violent end to Silva's illustrious career and, in doing so, vault himself into the pantheon of middleweight title contenders.

 Silva had other ideas.

-Sure, Adesanya beat Silva in the main event of UFC 234 on Sunday via unanimous decision, capping off a night of ho-hum action between fighters of questionable name value.
+Sure, Adesanya beat Silva in the main event of UFC 234 via unanimous decision, capping off a night of ho-hum action between fighters of questionable name value.

-You might be thinking: Wasn’t there supposed to be a middleweight title fight between Robert Whittaker and Kelvin Gastelum?
-And wasn’t that the main event?
-And you’d be right, because up until, oh, two hours before the event started, that fight was still the main event.
-But then the UFC’s insistence on booking thin pay per view cards backfired on them spectacularly once again as a hernia forced Whittaker to withdraw from the card and undergo surgery.
+You might be thinking, Wasn't there supposed to be a middleweight title fight between Robert Whittaker and Kelvin Gastelum?
+And wasn't that the main event?
+And you'd be right, because up until, oh, two hours before the event started, that fight still was the main event.

+But then the UFC's insistence on booking thin pay-per-view cards backfired on them spectacularly once again when a hernia forced Whittaker to withdraw from the card and undergo surgery.
 All of which left Silva vs. Adesanya—the fight most fans considered the real main event, anyway—as the only drawing card for the night, and also perhaps the only fight with recognizable names.

 But it was not the shellacking many expected, and it wasn't what the UFC likely wanted.
 It turned into something much better.
 If Silva did not quite turn back the clock to his championship-level days, he at least showed a glimpse of what used to make him the world's best and most thrilling fighter.
 The creativity.
 The speed and reflexes, albeit slightly dialed back.
 The arrogance.
 It was all there.